amethon/www/_reflections/journal2.md

 Dear Journal,

-Today marks a momentous occasion, as I have arrived in La Rochelle, the starting point for my journey to the abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
+Today marks a significant occasion, as I have arrived in La Rochelle, the starting point for my journey to the abyssopelagia, the mysterious region of the ocean beyond 1000 fathoms depth.
 The journey from Paris was long but invigorating, and upon arriving in La Rochelle, I was struck by the lively atmosphere of this charming port town.

 As I walked through the streets, taking in the sights and sounds of La Rochelle, I couldn't help but feel a sense of excitement and adventure.
 The colorful storefronts and narrow, winding streets seemed to beckon me forward, inviting me to explore and discover all that the town had to offer.
 The people of La Rochelle were equally full of energy and life, going about their days with a sense of purpose and pride.